This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I

 It became clear over the coming days that a lot of youth who had moved onto to bigger cities chasing opportunities were now returning to the homeland.
 ‘What do we have left if we don’t have traditions?’
 Jani, my guide, pondered with pride while personally recounting the tale of starting his business.

 Each family I would meet during my stay had a different story that they were excited to share, making exploring this region so enchanting.
 It was never time to attend just another wine tasting or meal, it was instead time to befriend a new stranger, to hear personal stories, and to share delicacies and drops of wine in their home like long-lost family.

 Rainbows don’t go to pots of gold here, they go to vineyardsMy stay in the Vipava Valley wasn’t just feeding my stomach, it was feeding my soul with family ties and never-ending stories of passion above profit.
 I’d stepped back in time a little, to a world where community came before corporations.

 Checking into Majerija

 Preserving the culture and staying sustainable extends beyond the menu here, and upon checking into the family-run restaurant-come-hotel that is Majerija, I knew I had found a gem.

 Flanked by herb gardens for the kitchen, lavender plants abuzz with bees, and situated in the heart of the valley, the property didn’t seem big enough to hold the number of boutique rooms it boasted.
 But, as with much of Vipava, the answer was hiding underground.

-The Majerija House was originally built in 1700 and gradually expanded to included outhouses for wine production and stables, before being sold by the Count who owned it.
+The Majerija House was originally built in 1700 and gradually expanded to include outhouses for wine production and stables before being sold by the Count who owned it.
 To cut the story short, eventually, it passed out of the original families hands and was brought by the current owners.